 I do not expect to change the format of response content, but I may add fields to any JSON object.
 The data for the print and live revisions will change and may have errors, not all of which are necessarily my fault (let me tell you how much fun it is to keep up with Enterplay screwing up the OCR).
 Functionality will doubtlessly be added, but it should only change if there's a bug.
 I can't give a good uptime guarantee/SLA because I have a day job but I'll probably notice sooner or later and getting me on the horn (see bottom) will accelerate this process considerably.

-Requests to the API will be logged, including any parameters you or the users of your client/app send, are logged for debugging and abuse prevention purposes.
+Requests to the API, including any parameters you or the users of your client/app send, are logged for debugging and abuse prevention purposes.

 No guarantee is given about the suitability for any purpose or the accuracy of the response data.

 I do not claim ownership of the response data; it belongs to Hasbro or Enterplay or somebody like that.